HMS Thistle (1899): Far East, 1906–1914

-In 1911, however, the Thistle found herself in the front line of the crisis which developed into the Chinese Revolution.
+In 1911, however, the Thistle found herself in the front line of the crisis which developed into the 1911 Revolution.
 She was subsequently withdrawn to Hong Kong, spending increasingly long stretches in harbour, and making occasional voyages across the South China Sea to coastal anchorages in mainland China.
 She now relied exclusively on her engines, and when the Great War broke out, Thistle and the other gunboats on the China Station were decommissioned to provide a crew for the old battleship HMS Triumph, which was now regarded as a more important military asset.